NHSDigital/hello-world-auth-examples/application-restricted-api-key-tutorials/php/README.md

 This project contains:

-- a `HelloWorld` class located in the `HelloWorld.php` file.
-This class adds API key as a header and send a GET request to the specified endpoint
+- `HelloWorld.php` file which adds API key as a header and send a GET request to the specified endpoint

 To follow this tutorial download or clone this folder.

 ## Create an application on our developer portal

 You need to create an application using our [Developer portal](https://digital.nhs.uk/developer).
-This gives you access to your application ID and API key.
+This gives you access to your API key which you need to make a request.

+To create an application.

 ## To create an application